google/checkers/README.md

 recommendation for people who already know how to download code from GitHub.

 * Download (or clone) the google/checkers repository.
-* From the python folder, run `python setup.py build -b /path/to/build/dir install`
+* From the python folder, run `python setup.py install`
 * ...
 * ~~Profit!!~~ Test!!